mvolkmann/blog/src/swift/SwiftUI.md

 struct ChildView: View {
     // This value will be received from the environment.
+    // There will be a fatal error of no object of type `SharedData`
+    // is found in the environment.
+This is added by
+    // calling the `environmentObject` view modifier.
     @EnvironmentObject var sharedData: SharedData

     var body: some View {